SergioGarcia-Wolframito/Amabro/README.md

-Once we have entered the data that is detailed in the "config", it will take us to the Administrator menu.
+- Once we have entered the data that is detailed in the "config", it will take us to the Admin menu.

 ![](Amabro%20Screenshots/AdminMenu.PNG)